• Skip to primary navigation

 The pops of tangy flavor from the goat cheese crumbles make this white pizza great plain, but you can also add your own favorite white pizza toppings!

 Looking for other white pizza recipes?
 Try my arugula and prosciutto pizza or my cheeseburger pizza.
-They both use variations of the same garlic and shallot infused olive oil white pizza sauce and cook up on a baking steel!
+They both use variations of the same garlic and shallot infused olive oil white pizza sauce.
+For a white pizza with a true white sauce, check out my cheesy breakfast pizza which uses a mornay sauce!

 Jump to: